Something-Host/community-tutorials/CONTRIBUTING.md

 ## Terms of Contribution

 We define any content uploaded ('Contributions') in this repo, which is then uploaded to Something.Host ('Us', 'Our', 'Site', 'Tutorials Page') by you, the contributors ('You', 'Contributors').
 All Your Contributions are subject to our [Terms of Service](https://something.host/en/legal/terms-of-service) and the following Guidelines:
-1. All Contributions must be written primirally in the English AND Greek language.
+1. All Contributions must be written primirally in the English (en) AND Greek (el) language.
 Any other languages must be a proper translation of the English version.
 Refrain from using automated services like Google Translate or Microsoft Translator as those typically provide incorrect grammar or vocabulary.
 2. All Contributions must not contain any foul language, swearing or unprofessional language.
 3. Contributions that link 3rd party services may not contain any affiliate or other tracking information other than "Something.Host" or "SomethingHost" and must contain proper footnotes if otherwise.
 4. Contributions that have any asset media, must be uploaded in this GitHub repo and not use any 3rd party services like Imgur.